graalvm/graal-languages-demos/graalwasm/graalwasm-embed-go-code-guide/README.md

 The example below demonstrates how to compile Go code to WebAssembly and embed it in a Java application using [GraalWasm](https://graalvm.org/webassembly).
 For this, you can use the official Go compiler or TinyGo, which produces smaller Wasm modules with faster startup.
-To enable interoperability, generate JavaScript bindings for the Rust library and run them on [GraalJS](https://graalvm.org/javascript).
+To enable interoperability, generate JavaScript bindings for the Go package and run them on [GraalJS](https://graalvm.org/javascript).

 ### Prerequisites

 To complete this guide, you need the following:
 - [Maven](https://maven.apache.org/)
 - [Go](https://go.dev/) 1.25 or later, or [TinyGo](https://tinygo.org) 0.39.0 or later
-- JDK 21 or later (e.g., [GraalVM JDK](https://www.graalvm.org/downloads/))
+- JDK 21 or later (for example, [GraalVM JDK](https://www.graalvm.org/downloads/))
 - Your favorite IDE or text editor for coding comfortably
 - A bit of time to explore and experiment

-## 1. Setting Up the Maven Project
+## 1. Set Up the Maven Project

 To follow this guide, generate the application from the [Maven Quickstart Archetype](https://maven.apache.org/archetypes/maven-archetype-quickstart/) and go into the directory: